SerKnight/face-block/README.md

 `truffle migrate`

-# Creating a FaceBlock profile
+# Creating a Faceblock profile

 > 1. Open up the *Transactions* tab in the `Ganache` GUI, you should see some transactions from the Apps initialization.
 > 2. Under `Ganache's` Accounts tab, show one of the pre-seeded account keys on the right, and copy it in clipboard.